Introgression: Source of variation

 Introgression is an important source of genetic variation in natural populations and may contribute to adaptation and even adaptive radiation.
 It can occur across hybrid zones due to chance, selection or hybrid zone movement.
 There is evidence that introgression is a ubiquitous phenomenon in plants and animals, including humans, in which it may have introduced the microcephalin D allele.

 It has been proposed that, historically, introgression with wild animals is a large contributor to the wide range of diversity found in domestic animals, rather than multiple independent domestication events.

 Introgressive hybridization has also been shown to be important in the evolution of domesticated crop species, possibly providing genes that help in their expansion into different environments.
 A genomic study from New York University Abu Dhabi Center for Genomics and Systems Biology showed that domesticated date palm varieties from North Africa show introgressive hybridization of between 5–18% of its genome from the wild Cretan palm Phoenix theophrasti into Middle East date palms P. dactylifera.
 This process is also similar to the evolution of apples by hybridization of Central Asian apples with the European crabapple.
 It has also been shown that indica rice arose when Chinese japonica rice arrived in India about ~4,500 years ago and hybridized with an undomesticated proto-indica or wild O. nivara, and transferred key domestication genes from japonica to indica.

 Examples

 Humans

-There is strong evidence for the introgression of Neanderthal genes and Denisovan genes into parts of the modern human gene pool.
+There is strong evidence for the introgression of Neanderthal genes and Denisovan genes into parts of the modern human gene pool, and Homo sapiens as a whole may originate from a introgressive hybridization event between two lineages separated by around 1.5 million years, with one lineage (pop A) mixing with another (pop B) in a 80/20 proportion.